aleshaleksey/fansys23/08-spell-list.md

 |Condition|Lightly concealed|+2
 |Save|Con|

-**Description**: Flames bloom on flammable surfaces all around you, to a height of 10ft.
+**Description**: Flames bloom on surfaces all around you, to a height of 10ft.
 Everything within the flames in lightly concealed.

+**Special**: The caster is not damaged by the flames caused by this spell.

 **Upcast**: For every extra MP dice, increase the radius by 5ft or increase the damage by 1d8.